Thomas D. Homan, Trump’s top immigration enforcer, to retire

 President Trump’s deportation chief will step down from his job, administration sources confirmed Monday, short-circuiting what would have been a bruising battle with Congress over his confirmation and leaving a massive hole for Mr. Trump to fill.

-Thomas D. Homan, who has been acting as the head of U.S. Immigration and Customs Enforcement (ICE) since the beginning of the Trump administration, has been the president’s most vocal advocate for a get-tough policy toward illegal immigrants.
+Thomas D. Homan, who has been acting as the head of U.S. Immigration and Customs Enforcement (ICE) since the beginning of the Trump administration, has been the president’s most vocal advocate for a get-tough policy toward illegal immigration.

-He’s battled sanctuary cities, warned illegal immigrants to “be afraid” of getting deported, and has even asked the Justice Department to prosecute local officials who refuse to cooperate with his officers and agents.
+He’s battled against sanctuary cities, warned those living in the U.S. illegally to “be afraid” of getting deported, and has even asked the Justice Department to prosecute local officials who refuse to cooperate with his officers and agents.

 “It has been the honor of my life to lead the men and women of ICE for more than a year.
-The decision to leave federal service after more than 34 years is bittersweet, but my family has sacrificed a lot in order for me to serve and it’s time for me to focus on them,” Mr. Homan plans to say in announcing his decision.
+The decision to leave federal service after more than 34 years is bittersweet, but my family has sacrificed a lot in order for me to serve and it’s time for me to focus on them,” Mr. Homan said in a statement announcing his decision Monday.

-“I am humbled and inspired by the 20,000 American patriots who serve this agency and protect our nation, increasingly in the face of unfair and false criticism from politicians and the media,” he will say.
+“I am humbled and inspired by the 20,000 American patriots who serve this agency and protect our nation, increasingly in the face of unfair and false criticism from politicians and the media,” he said.

 The Wall Street Journal, which first reported his departure, said Mr. Homan will step down in June.